BrendelGroup/AEGeAn/docs/api.rst

 .. c:type:: AgnGeneStream

   Implements the ``GtNodeStream`` interface.
 Searches the complete feature graph of each feature node in the input for canonical protein-coding gene features.
 Some basic sanity checks are performed on the mRNA(s) associated with each gene, and genes are only delivered to the output stream if they include one or more valid mRNA subfeatures.
-See the `class header <https://github.com/standage/AEGeAn/blob/master/inc/core/AgnGeneStream.h>`_.
+See the `AgnGeneStream class header <https://github.com/standage/AEGeAn/blob/master/inc/core/AgnGeneStream.h>`_.

 .. c:function:: GtNodeStream* agn_gene_stream_new(GtNodeStream *in_stream, GtLogger *logger)